straup/machinetags-readinglist/machinetags-readinglist.md

 http://www.wildlifenearyou.com/blog/2010/feb/4/tag-flickr-photos/

-### Code: Flickr Developer Blog : 5 Questions for Simon Willison
+### Flickr Developer Blog : 5 Questions for Simon Willison

 "This is pretty powerful stuff, and itʼs all a natural consequence of writing machine tags back to Flickr."